TechCognita-Community/JavaChatX/docs/ARCHITECTURE.md

 JavaChatX follows a modular architecture that allows developers to build, train, and deploy intelligent conversational agents.
 The framework is designed to be extensible and maintainable, with clearly defined interfaces between components.

+For a complete list of documentation resources, see the [Documentation Index](INDEX.md).

 ## Core Components

 ### 1. Agent Module